Top 100 Countries by Poverty Rate (%), 2025

 How to use this ranking correctly

-- Compare like with like: use region and income group as your first filter; global comparisons are meaningful, but the policy levers differ widely.
+- Compare like with like: use region and income group as the first filter; global comparisons are meaningful, but the policy levers differ widely.

-- Check the survey year: this edition mixes survey years from 1992 to 2024, with a median around 2021.
-A country with older data may have changed materially since the last survey.
+- Check the survey year: this edition mixes survey years from very old observations to recent surveys.
+A country with older data may have changed materially since the last survey, so the year column should be read before comparing ranks.

 - Use national poverty lines for domestic policy: national lines (World Bank indicator SI.POV.NAHC) reflect local living costs and policy debates, but they should not be used for a strict country-to-country ranking.

-- Look beyond headcount: poverty gaps, inequality (Gini), and multidimensional poverty provide a fuller picture of deprivation severity and constraints.
+- Look beyond headcount: poverty gaps, inequality (Gini), higher international poverty lines and multidimensional poverty provide a fuller picture of deprivation severity and constraints.

 The World Bank international poverty line is built for comparability.
 National poverty lines are built for domestic relevance.
 Both matter — but for different questions.